-Road Preferences Were Preferences Unit System English Output Accuracy Distance: 99.1234 Station: 9+99(9).12 Direction: Bearing Angle Seconds: 9^99.12" Working Directory: Eeature Preferences QK Cancel QK Cancel Incel Incel </th Drainage.
+Dood Duofonemass Road Preferences User Preferences Unit System: English Coordinates: NE Direction: Bearing Station: 9+99(9).12 Angle Seconds: 9^99.12" Working Directory: Eeature Preferences COGO Preferences Show this dialog at startup QK Cancel The working directory, wherein the GEOPAK coordinate geometry database is located, is specified within this dialog.
+The directory may also contain other project files, which is desirable; however, this is not required by GEOPAK Drainage.
 The designer should adjust the Output Accuracy group settings as desired, since they will not affect the precision and accuracy of the drainage calculation.
 They are just output values.
 Drainage Cell Library Cell library containing cells utilized for Nodes contained in the Drainage Library.
 The cell library is drainage.cel .
 The file is provided by VDOT.
 Criteria Directory Directory wherein the criteria to draw nodes, links and other drainage data onto cross sections is stored.
 VDOT does not uses this functionality.
 GEOPAK DDB Defines the Design and Computation Manager which is utilized for matching pay items to the Drainage Library in order to draw nodes and links at the desired symbology and final quantities computation upon completion of the drainage design.
 The file is VDOTenglish.ddb .
 Water and Sewer Project To leverage data from a Water and Sewer project, activate the toggle, then select the directory and GWS file.
 This is not a required element for the drainage design.
 VDOT has not standardized the usage of GEOPAK Water and Sewer.
 Shape File Optional, GEOPAK superelevation shapes created in GEOPAK Road can be leveraged into drainage.
 Specify the path and file name by manual entry via the browse icon.
 In order to utilize and extract superelevation shapes data from the superelevation shape file, the file must be referenced into the active design file.
 Site Project To leverage data from a Site project, activate the toggle, then select the directory and GSF file.
 A site project model or object may be used.
 This is not a required element for the drainage design.
 VDOT has not standardized the usage of GEOPAK Site.
 Original Ground The Model, Object or tin file to be used as existing ground.
 The Original Ground profile along the drainage pipes is drafted when drawing the profile of the drainage system.
 Design Surface The Model, Object or tin file to be used as another reference surface, in this case as a "proposed" surface.
 The Design Surface profile along the drainage pipes is drafted when drawing the profile of the drainage system.